How does PADI work?

 How do we calculate your PADI?

 Your PADI is based on your current securities.
-For each security in your portfolio, we look at the expected annual dividend and the number of securities you hold.
-We then add those amounts together.
+For each security in your portfolio, we look at the expected annual gross dividend and the number of securities you hold.
+We then add those amounts together for your PADI portfolio.
+For future years, the expected dividend grows each year based on the 3-year dividend growth rate (CAGR) of each security.

 PADI = Σ (number of securities × expected annual dividend per security)

-The expected annual dividend is based on historical patterns.
-Future dividend cuts or increases that are not yet known are not included.
+The estimated dividends are based on historical patterns.
+Future dividend reductions or increases that are not yet known have not been included.

 PADI growth